-The English Setter dog breed was named for its practice of “setting,” or crouching low, when it found birds so the hunter could throw his net over them.
-After the development of the gun, the dog was developed so he would stand in the more traditional Pointer style.
-The English Setter is still used as a hunting dog today as well as a family companion.
+The English Setter dog breed was named for these dogs’ practice of “setting,” or crouching low, when they found birds so hunters could throw their nets over them.
+After the development of the gun, breeders developed the dog so they would stand in the more traditional Pointer style.

 English Setter Dog Breed Information, Pictures, Characteristics & Facts - Dogtime

 Height:1 foot, 11 inches to 2 feet, 3 inches tall at the shoulder

 Weight:45 to 80 pounds

 Known as "the moderate setter," the graceful English Setter's love of people and easygoing nature can make him a super friend for an active family as well as a fine hunting dog.
 He's not as rollicking as the Irish setter nor as standoffish toward strangers as the Gordon Setter.
 Gentle, kind, and affectionate, he's devoted to his family, sociable with strangers, and gets along just fine with kids.

 While he isn't precise enough to achieve the highest scores in obedience competition, he is moderately easy to train.
 The English Setter is a good watchdog and will bark to alert his people that someone is approaching the house.
 Once he's introduced to guests, however, he happily accepts their presence.
 All these qualities make him a good choice for a first-time dog owner who appreciates this breed's beauty and sweetness and can provide him with the exercise he needs.

 English Setters are quiet indoors, but outside they love to run and play with other dogs and people.
 A daily run, off-leash play in a fenced area, or an energetic hike through a nearby park or wilderness area will be just this English breed's cup of tea.